ramSeraph/opendata/docs/maps/SOI/notes.md

         * this version has support for parallel creation of overview tiles
         * also has `webp` support which I added on top( I do plan to give it back to `gdal` )
             * `webp` was used because of the significant space reduction it offered
-    * also created a retiling script to retile without needing to do it all over again( takes almost a day )
+    * also created a retiling script to retile only the affected tiles without needing to do it all over again( takes almost a day )